ATCARES/HIPAAGRAM/README.md

-HIPAAgram
+HIPAAGRAM
 =========
 HIPAA compliant WhatsApp

 Prerequisites
 -------------
-HIPAAgram uses cocoapods to manage the libraries it needs.
+HIPAAGRAM uses cocoapods to manage the libraries it needs.
 You will need cocoapods installed to use this app.
 Check out their [docs](http://cocoapods.org/) or simply run `sudo gem install cocoapods` in a terminal window.

 Getting Started
 ---------------
-HIPAAgram is an example app written to show the capabilities of the Catalyze HIPAA compliant APIs.
-An explanation of the following instructions can be found in both the [API Guide](https://docs.catalyze.io/guides/api/latest/) and the [blog post](https://blog.catalyze.io) explaining HIPAAgram.
+HIPAAGRAM is an example app written to show the capabilities of the Catalyze HIPAA compliant APIs.
+An explanation of the following instructions can be found in both the [API Guide](https://docs.catalyze.io/guides/api/latest/) and the [blog post](https://blog.catalyze.io) explaining HIPAAGRAM.
 In order to run this application you will have to follow these steps

 * Head over to the [dashboard](https://dashboard.catalyze.io) and sign up for an account
 * Create an Organization
-* Create an Application to run this app (call it HIPAAgram!)
+* Create an Application to run this app (call it HIPAAGRAM!)
 * Create an API Key
-* Insert the full 3 part API Key (<type> <identifier> <id>) in the `application:didFinishLaunchingWithOptions:` method in the AppDelegate.m file
+* Insert the API Key (<id>) in the `Constants.h` file
-* Insert the application ID from the dashboard in the `application:didFinishLaunchingWithOptions:` method in the AppDelegate.m file
+* Insert the application ID from the dashboard in the `Constants.h` file
-* In `SignInViewController.m` you need to change the hardcoded email to an email address you can access.
-Change this line `return [NSString stringWithFormat:@"josh+%@@catalyze.io", randomString];` to be something such as `return [NSString stringWithFormat:@"me+%@@mydomain.com", randomString];`.
-Notice the `me` and `mydomain.com`.
+* If you want to use Amazon SNS for push notifications, follow their documentation and enter the appropriate values in the `Constants.h` file

 Now that we have our org and app setup, we need to create a few custom classes and assign appropriate permissions.
 There are two ways to accomplish this, run a script or do it manually with cURL commands.